 DO NOT connect a high pressure air mask to a secondary air supply with a pressure greater than 4500 psi.
 The high pressure air mask is rated for a maximum working pressure of 4500 psi.
-Failure to follow the above warnings can result in serious personal injury or death.
+Misuse can result in serious injury or death.

-Note: Rapid Intervention Crews should use a separate air supply such as MSA's RescueAire portable air supply system to fill the air mask in an IDLH atmosphere.
+NOTE: Rapid Intervention Crews should use a separate air supply such as MSA's RescueAire portable air supply system to fill the air mask in an IDLH atmosphere.

-- 1. Connect the quick-fill hose to the secondary air supply. - a.
+1. Connect the quick-fill hose to the secondary air supply. a.
 Turn the air supply on.